plasticmind/site-practicaldesignsystems.com/src/content/posts/2023-09-11-day-9-conveying-state-with-variants.md

   - figma
   - component
   - variants
-draft: true
+draft: false
 ---
-I did some component-ception yesterday: I created a Nav Item component and used it to fill up my Utility Nav.
+I did some component-ception yesterday: I created a **Nav Item** component and used it to fill up my **Utility Nav** component.
 It felt like a roundabout way of accomplishing the same end result, but today I’ll show you some of the flexibility for representing state that setup work gives me.

 The only state I noticed while doing [my initial content inventory](https://practicaldesignsystems.com/daily/day-5-what-to-expect-when-building-components/) was that active (current) page was underlined.
 I’ll start simply by recreating that with a variant.

 A 'variant' is an instance property.
 In other words, you can define a property of your component that points to additional versions or styles of that component.
 Variants makes it easier to organize and choose the specific version you need without poking around a lot of separate items.
 Think of a primary, secondary, and disabled button — essentially, they’re all the same component, with only slight style changes to convey their distinct state.

-To create the variant, I right-clicked the **\*\***Nav Item**\*\*** component and selected **Main Component → Add Variant.** When I did, several things happened:
+To create the variant, I right-clicked the **Nav Item** component and selected **Main Component → Add Variant.** When I did, several things happened:

 ![Figma Variants](/assets/i/post-bofa-variant.png)